orpaltech/qt5-build/README.md

     export STOP_ON_CONFIG = "no"

-You can also change Qt5 branch (default 5.9), but this is not guaranteed to work correctly (as the Git URL may change from version to version):
+You can also change QT5 branch (default 5.13), but this is not guaranteed to work correctly (as the Git URL may change from version to version):

     export QT5_BRANCH = "[branch of your choice]"

-In order to add or remove a Qt5 module to build you should modify the array QT5_MODULES in the script.
+In order to add or remove a QT5 module to build you should modify the array QT5_MODULES in the script.

-**Please, note that the script will update your system-default Qt5 to the recently built Qt5.
+**Please, note that the script will update your system-default QT5 to the recently built QT5.
 If this behavior is undesired then you should modify the final part of the script.**

 Qt-Creator
 ---------------------

 The Qt-Creator software is used for remote debugging in https://github.com/orpaltech/antenna-analyzer-armbian project.
 Provided build script requires a pre-built Qt5 framework (see chapter above).
-Default location is /usr/local/qt-5.9.
-To override Qt5 framework location, please, use:
+Default location is /usr/local/qt-5.13/ directory.
+In order to override QT5 framework location, please, use:

     export QT5_PREFIX = "[your local path to Qt5]"